MusicalBoard — Singers’ Tools: Pitch, Scales, Metronome, Piano & Recording

 Is my voice recorded or sent to your servers?

 Pitch, spectrum, and recording features process audio locally in your browser using WebAssembly and Web Audio.
 We do not upload your microphone audio to MusicalBoard for analysis.
-If you export a file, that save happens on your device.
+When you record or upload a take on the Singing Recorder, the audio is cached in your browser's IndexedDB on your device so it can be played back after a refresh.
+That cache automatically expires after roughly 24 hours, the app tries to clear it when the tab or browser closes, and the trash icon in the recorder strip removes it on demand.
+Tool preferences (volume, sensitivity, layout) are saved in the browser's localStorage.
 Ordinary website traffic, cookies, and third-party services (such as ads) are described in the Privacy Policy.

 Which browsers are supported?